 - Rape is a problem; women should avoid walking alone in remote areas.

-- Travellers should not flaunt valuables, especially in Maseru.
+- Travelers should not flaunt valuables, especially in Maseru.
 Don't walk alone there at night either, as muggings are common.

 - Bag-snatching and pickpocketing are the main risks during daytime.